Guidance for businesses

 - A £10,000 cash grant, delivered by local authorities.
 Small businesses that pay little or no business rates and are eligible for small business rate relief (SBBR) or rural rate relief will be contacted by their local authority - they do not need to apply.

 - Under the Coronavirus Job Retention Scheme, all UK employers are able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.
+This will be replaced with a new Job Support Scheme from 1 November 2020.

 The BIA is very keen to hear about our members’ experiences of the different support schemes available.
 Please email your feedback to Martin Turner.